auxten/go-ctr/README.md

         ItemSeqGenerator() (<-chan string, error)
     }
     ```
-   All you need to do is implement the functions of the yellow part:
+   All you need to do is implement the functions of the gray part:
    ![](art/edgerec.png)

 # Features